 There are also some lawmakers who feel a pause does not go far enough.
 These lawmakers are pushing for the Biden administration to instead forgive existing student loan debt.
 Unlike a pause, student loan forgiveness means the debt is entirely wiped away and does not have to be repaid whenever payments resume.

 Some lawmakers want all student loans to be forgiven, while others are calling for more moderate plans, setting limits on how much debt can be forgiven.
 While running for office, President Biden proposed forgiving $10,000 to all borrowers.
-Since he was elected, however, he has not followed up on this promise.
+Since his election, President Biden, Vice President Harris, and the U.S. Department of Education have worked on a forgiveness plan of up to $20,000.

 Part of COVID-19 relief did include some changes to student loan forgiveness, which is normally only available under select circumstances.
 For example, working in lower-income areas or with non-profit groups previously allowed student loan forgiveness.